How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for anonymous workers

 \subsection{Experimental Results}

-We used a simulated workload, consisting of 10,000 HITs, each with two answers.
+We used a simulated workload, consisting of 100,000 HITs, each with two answers.
 For each HIT, the bias towards the correct answer (the difference between the probabilities of the two answers) was chosen uniformly at random in the interval $[0.1, 0.6]$.
 This closely matches an empirical distribution of biases, as we have found in the previous experiments.
 For each worker answering this HIT, the answer was chosen independently at random with the corresponding bias.

 For each pair $(\eps,C)$ of parameters, running our algorithm on a single HIT gives a two-fold outcome: the cost and whether the correct answer was chosen.
 Thus, running our algorithm on all HITs in our workload results in two numbers: average cost and error rate (over all HITs).
-We plot these pairs of numbers on a coordinate plane (where the axes are average cost and error rate).
+We plot these pairs of numbers on a coordinate plane where the axes are average cost and error rate.
 Thus, fixing $\eps$ and varying $C$ we obtain a curve on this plane, which we call the \emph{\curve}.

 We consider several values for $\eps$, ranging from $0$ to $1$.
-For each value of $\eps$, we plot the corresponding \curve (Figure~\ref{fig:chart1}).
+For each value of $\eps$, we plot the corresponding \curve (Figure~\ref{fig:chart1b}).
+We also plot, as baseline, the fixed overlap majority algorithm, which uses a fixed number of annotations per HIT (we vary from 1 to 30) and uses simple majority voting (breaking ties randomly).
+This technique is used in \cite{Snow08}.
 Surprisingly, we find that, up to some minor noise, for any two \curves it holds that one lies below another.
 This did not have to be the case, as two curves could criss-cross.
 If one \curve lies below another \curve, this means that the $\eps$ parameter for the former curve is always better: for any $C$, it gives better average cost for the same error rate.
 Thus, we find that for any two significantly different values of parameter $\eps$, one value is better than another, regardless of the $C$.
-From Figure~\ref{fig:chart1}, we find that the most promising range for $\eps$ is $[.05, .2]$.
-We zoom in on this range in Figure~\ref{fig:chart2}.
+From Figure~\ref{fig:chart1b}, we find that the most promising range for $\eps$ is $[.2, .3]$.
+We have omitted the less interesting values for clarity.